NancyFx/Nancy/readme.md

     }

 Notice the _base("/butler")_ call to the NancyModule constructor.
 Now all action paths that are defined in the module will be relative to _/butler_ so in order to greet someone you could access _/butler/greet/{name}_, for example _/butler/greet/thecodejunkie_

+## Community

+You can find lot of Nancy users on the [Nancy User Group](https://groups.google.com/forum/?fromgroups#forum/nancy-web-framework).
+That is were most of the discussions regarding the development and usage of Nancy is taking place.
+You can also find Nancy on Twitter using the #NancyFx hashtag.

 ## Help out